MicrosoftEdge/WebView2Feedback/specs/Print.md

   /// Duplicates are not eliminated.
   ///
   /// In a page range of the form `[start page]-[last page]` the start page number must be larger than 0 and less than or equal to the document's total page count.
-  /// If it is missed then 1 is used as the first number.
+  /// If the `start page` is not present, then 1 is used as the `start page`.
   /// Wildcard the second number must be larger then the first number.
   /// If the `last page` is not present, then the document total page count is used as the `last page`.
   ///